objectionary/eo-phi-normalizer/site/docs/src/commands/normalizer-transform.md

   -r,--rules FILE          FILE with user-defined rules.
 Must be specified.
   -c,--chain               Output transformation steps.
   -j,--json                Output JSON.
+  --max-depth ARG          Maximum depth of rules application.
+Defaults to 10.
   -o,--output-file FILE    Output to FILE.
 When this option is not specified,
                            output to stdout.
   -s,--single              Output a single expression.